microsoft/playwright/docs/src/test-advanced.md

 - `reportSlowTests: { max: number, threshold: number } | null` - Whether to report slow tests.
 When `null`, slow tests are not reported.
 Otherwise, tests that took more than `threshold` milliseconds are reported as slow, but no more than `max` number of them.
 Passing zero as `max` reports all slow tests that exceed the threshold.
 - `shard: { total: number, current: number } | null` - [Shard](./test-parallel.md#shards) information.
 - `updateSnapshots: boolean` - Whether to update expected snapshots with the actual results produced by the test run.
 - `webServer: { command: string, port?: number, cwd?: string, timeout?: number, env?: object }` - Launch a web server before the tests will start.
-It will automaticially detect the port when it got printed to the stdout which works for React.js, Vue.js, Angular etc.
+It will automaticially detect the port when it got printed to the stdout.
 - `workers: number` - The maximum number of concurrent worker processes to use for parallelizing tests.

 Note that each [test project](#projects) can provide its own test suite options, for example two projects can run different tests by providing different `testDir`s.
 However, test run options are shared between all projects.